spidercousin/Project-2/README.md

 ## Results and Conclusions of the Application or Analysis
 NEED TO UPDATE THIS

-## Application Output Examples
+## Example Implementation

 The code is designed to predict housing pricing based on user inputs and various regional factors.
-The sample output for this visualization will look like the following plot:
+Here is an example implementation.
 ![image](https://NEED TO UPDATE THIS)

 Additionally, the code is designed to run a Prophet model based on the 5-year historical trend to predict average days on market for various housing price points.
 The sample Prophet model output looks like this: